What are raspberries?

 A 2017 study found that mice with metabolic syndrome (a medical term for a combination of diabetes, high blood pressure and obesity) that were fed a single serving of raspberries each day saw improvements in weight and insulin sensitivity.
 A body of research supports these findings, but more studies are required to confirm the relevance of these results to humans.

-Raspberries, along with fruits such as apples, peaches, avocados and blueberries, contain natural chemicals called salicylates.
+Raspberries, along with apples, peaches, avocados and blueberries, contain natural chemicals called salicylates.
 Some people are sensitive to these compounds and may experience an allergic reaction, such as skin rash or swelling.

 If you are concerned about food allergies, please consult your GP or registered dietician for guidance.